CZhouLab/BAMBI/README.md

 This script proprocess RNA-Seq raw data into FPKM and ReadCount table

-Because RNA-Seq data preprocess is very time consuming, it only work in the high performance computing cluster in Linux

 it needs to input a table which includes the sequecning files information in "--inputCSV", relative sample files provided:

 •       "sample_name"